polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ## Creating your database

-Open the _"SQL"_ menu item in your dashboard, and click the _"Load"_ button.
-If you're using MySQL as your main database then choose _"sakila"_.
-If you're using SQL Server, choose _"northwind-simplified"_, and if you're using PostgreSQL then choose _"pagila"_.
+Open the _"SQL"_ menu item in your dashboard and click the _"Load"_ button.
+Choose _"sakila"_ if you're using MySQL as your primary database.
+Choose _"northwind-simplified"_ if you're using SQL Server.
+Choose _"pagila"_ if you're using PostgreSQL.
 Load the database script, and click the _"Execute"_ button.

 ![Creating your Sakila database](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sql-editor.jpg)